Adele McClure

 Adele Y. McClure is an American politician serving as a member of the Virginia House of Delegates from the 2nd district since 2024.
-A Democrat, she previously served as executive director of the Virginia Legislative Black Caucus, as Associate Director of Eviction Prevention at the Virginia Department of Community Development, as policy director for former Lt.
-Governor Fairfax, and worked at the International Monetary Fund and the Association of the United States Army.
+A Democrat, she previously served as executive director of the Virginia Legislative Black Caucus, as Associate Director of Eviction Prevention at the Virginia Department of Housing and Community Development, and as policy director for former lieutenant governor Justin Fairfax.

 Early life and education

 McClure was born in Yuma, Arizona; her mother raised her and worked as an early childhood care provider while her father was an immigrant from the Philippines who served in the U.S. Army.
 She grew up in the Fairfax County portion of Alexandria and said she experienced hunger and periodic homelessness.
 During high school, she worked three jobs and took care of her family.

 She is a first generation college graduate, earning a Bachelor of Science in economics from Virginia Commonwealth University in 2011.